DrunkenToast/gui-project/testing_results.md

 ## Positive tests

-### Password fields should match
+### Password fields should match and be valid

 This test will try all the values of `validPasswords`, set their values in both password fields and then check if the form contains an error.
+In `validPasswords` we also test the edge case of the minimum length requirement.
+Namely exactly a length of 8 and longer.

 All these values passed.